garvit586/Age_gender_prediction/README.md

 ### To run the code:
 1. Clone the github repository in your computer. git clone
+2. download the caffe model and protxt files
-2. Run age_gender.ipynb file That's it
+3. Run gender_age.ipynb file That's it